 Danielle Biss, M.A.

-Specializations: Critical Organizational Communication, Difference and Organizing, Disability Studies, and Trauma-Informed Care
+Specializations: Critical Organizational Communication, Difference and Organizing, Non-Profit and Voluntary Organizing

-Danielle’s work can be found in Kaleidoscope: A Graduate Journal of Qualitative Communication Research.
-Over the last four years, Danielle has also presented over 15 original research projects at national and regional conferences, such as the National Communication Association, Western States Communication Association, the Organization for the Study of Communication, Language, and Gender, and the Organizational Communication Mini Conference.
+Danielle’s work can be found in Kaleidoscope: A Graduate Journal of Qualitative Communication Research and Women's Studies and Communication.
+Over the last four years, Danielle has also presented over 15 original research projects at national and regional conferences, such as the National Communication Association, Western States Communication Association, the Organization for the Study of Communication, Language, and Gender, and the Organizational Communication Mini-Conference.
 Her recent work focuses on regimes of truth in responses to sexual assault disclosures, critical perspectives to constructing resilience in high stake volunteerism, and de/constituting place and space for people with physical disabilities and visual impairments.
 As a native Southern Californian, Danielle joins the School of Communication Studies at Ohio University with her two cats, Brûlée and Finn, and husky puppies, Leila & Kula.